syrop/syrop.github.io/_posts/2019-03-05-bootstrapping.markdown

 This is an article about how to initialize (bootstrap) an Android app written in Kotlin.

-It will also give hints on how to configure a [Kodein][kodein] module for dependency injection.
+It will also give hints on how to configure a [Kodein][kodein] module for dependency retrieval.

 The code used in this article is presently used in my project [Victor Events][victor-events].